phillipdavidstearns/Ethical-Hacking/module-01/module-01-notes.md

 * No, this is not a blackhat hacking workshop.
 * If you want to join Anonymous, look elsewhere.
-* We're not going to learn how to built a botnet.
+* We're not going to learn how to build a botnet.
-* It's not offensive cyber security certification class.
+* This is not offensive cyber security certification class.

 ## Who am I?